LightSecAgg: a Lightweight and Versatile Design for Secure Aggregation in Federated Learning: Protocol

-\begin{remark}\normalfont There is no need to have a stable communication link between every pair of two nodes in \scheme.
-More specifically, given the design parameter $U$, \scheme only requires at least $U$ active users at any time during the execution.
-That is, even if some users drop during the phase of sharing encoded masks (or delay due to the unstable communication links), there will be at least $U$ users in the phase of one-shot aggregate-mask reconstruction.
-Thus, the server can reconstruct the aggregate-mask. \end{remark} \begin{remark}\normalfont We note that \scheme directly applies for secure aggregation of weighted local models.
+\begin{remark}\normalfont Note that it is not necessary to have a stable communication link between every pair of users in \scheme.
+Specifically, given the design parameter $U$, \scheme only requires at least $U$ surviving users at any time during the execution.
+That is, even if up to $N-U$ users drop or get delayed due to unstable communication links, the server can still reconstruct the aggregate-mask. \end{remark} \begin{remark}\normalfont We note that \scheme directly applies for secure aggregation of weighted local models.
 The sharing of the masking keys among the clients does not require the knowledge of the weight coefficients.
-For example, \scheme can work for the case that all users don't have equal-sized datasets.
-Suppose that user $i$ holds dataset with the number of samples $s_i$.
-Instead of directly masking local model $\mathbf{x}_i$, user $i$ first computes $\mathbf{x}^{'}_i = s_i\mathbf{x}_i$.
+For example, \scheme can work for the case in which all users do not have equal-sized datasets.
+Suppose that user $i$ holds a dataset with a number of samples $s_i$.
+Rather than directly masking the local model $\mathbf{x}_i$, user $i$ first computes $\mathbf{x}^{'}_i = s_i\mathbf{x}_i$.
 Then, user $i$ uploads $\mathbf{x}^{'}_i + \mathbf{z}_i$ to the server.
 Through the \scheme protocol, the server can recover $\sum_{i \in \mathcal{U}}\mathbf{x}^{'}_i = \sum_{i \in \mathcal{U}}s_i\mathbf{x}_i$ securely.
 By dividing by $\sum_{i \in \mathcal{U}}s_i$, the server can obtain the desired aggregate of weighted model $\sum_{i \in \mathcal{U}}p_i\mathbf{x}_i$ where $p_i = \frac{s_i}{\sum_{i \in \mathcal{U}}s_i}$. \end{remark}